jj230/jj230/SANSHolidayHackChallenge.md

----
-description: >-
+# SANS Holiday Hack Challenge - 2023

 Hands-on cybersecurity challenges created by SANS and sponsored by Google, Microsoft, and Amazon.
 Topics included: Cloud Security, Web Application Security, Threat Hunting, Log Analysis and more.
----

-# Holiday Hack Challenge - 2023

 Below are each challenge that I completed and some of the primary tools/skills involved in each.
 Click on the title for more information about each challenge and what I did to solve it.